eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 ### Customizing the Welcome Page

 The Eclipse Theia welcome page can be customized by binding a custom `WidgetFactory` for Theia’s `GettingStartedWidget`.
-This is done with Theia Blueprint in the theia-blueprint-product extension.
+This is done with the Theia IDE in the theia-blueprint-product extension.
 The easiest way to customize the welcome page is to adapt the class `TheiaBlueprintGettingStartedWidget` in `theia-extensions/theia-blueprint-product/src/browser/theia-blueprint-getting-started-widget.tsx`.

 The widget is bound in `theia-extensions/theia-blueprint-product/src/browser/theia-blueprint-frontend-module.ts` like this: